trisfaizal/Marketing-Site/_posts/2015-03-20-6-ways-to-engage-with-jekyll.md

     work_title: Date formatting in Jekyll
     work_path: "http://alanwsmith.com/jekyll-liquid-date-formatting-examples"
   mike:
     text: "Jekyll needs evangelists.
-I would like to see it grow a bit outside of its niche and reach more mainstream support, though given its learning curve I realize the mainstream appeal may have a ceiling.\n\nI for one am sick of clients handing me a bloated Wordpress installation to maintain when all they are using it for are few static web pages and a layout template.
+I would like to see it grow a bit outside of its niche and reach more mainstream support, though given its learning curve I realize the mainstream appeal may have a ceiling.
+I for one am sick of clients handing me a bloated Wordpress installation to maintain when all they are using it for are few static web pages and a layout template.
 The number of server resources and maintenance headaches that could be avoided is staggering."
     name: Mike Greiling
     twitter_path: "https://twitter.com/mikegreiling"
     image_path: "https://pbs.twimg.com/profile_images/3665350757/672d30f885ed73aa4e1d7d8d87289649_400x400.png"